Paul TenHaken: Mayor of Sioux Falls

-TenHaken placed first in the April 10, 2018 election, and won the May 1 run-off election with 62.7% of the vote.
+In 2018, TenHaken ran for Mayor of Sioux Falls.
+He placed first in the April 10 primary election, winning 34 percent of the vote, and defeated former television reporter Jolene Loetscher in the runoff election on May 1 with 63 percent of the vote.

+Ten Haken pushed to get a new city flag approved in 2018 after the election.
+The city officially adopted the flag on July 10, 2018, and by November 2018, the flag was being flown in front of city buildings and inside the mayor's office.

 On April 9, 2020, over 80 employees at a Smithfield Foods pork processing plant in Sioux Falls were confirmed to have tested positive for COVID-19.
 The plant announced it would suspend operations beginning April 11.
 On April 14, 2020, TenHaken stated he would be proposing a stay at home order to the city council.
 After three days and tremendous backlash, he decided not to pursue the stay at home order.
 Mayor TenHaken is credited as saying it is difficult to lead locally in a non-partisan way.
 He has also said a mask mandate could 'destroy a city' due to how politicized the issue had become.

-In April 2022, Mayor TenHaken was re-elected to serve a second term as mayor by securing 73% of the vote, a record for any mayoral race in the City of Sioux Falls since transitioning to its current form of government.